Repairing Kitchen Faucet, Model 10416 (Updated)

 If the faucet assembly has loosened from the sink during the repair, tighten the bracket under the sink.
 Congratulations – you’ve just finished repairing your Kohler kitchen faucet.

 All that remains to be done is putting away your repair tools, discarding old parts, and cleaning your sink and reassembled faucet.
-Also, remember to turn the water supply back on.
+Don’t forget to turn the water supply back on.

 Below is a visual guide of the repair.